igeligel/personal-site/content/12-29-2019/index.md

 As learned in the last chapter the first impression is really important.
 But the content for the header should not be too catchy.
 The focus of the hiring manager should be probably pointed to your name and the rest of the information should be ignored for the first look.
 The resume should point to the next section which should be the work experience.

-## Information to give in the header of a resume
+## Information to give in the Header of a Resume

 The information in the header can be split into two sections.
 One is the required information and one is the optional information.
 The necessary information should be listed in every resume and every design, no matter how much space you have left.
 The optional parameters can be left out if you do not have enough space because these details are not needed and could distract more than they are worth it.
 The required information includes: